chiefenne/JETI_EX_BUS/README.md

 <img src="docs/images/EX_Bus_connection_cable.png" width="600" />

 Connection cable for the EX Bus.
 A standard RC servo cable has 3 wires (signal, vcc, gnd).
 When connecting to an EX Bus channel on the receiver, one needs one wire (yellow here) which splits into two wires (yellow, green).
 One of them gets a resistor (2.4k&Omega;) soldered in line (this one goes into GPIO Y9 (TX); see [Pyboard pinout](https://micropython.org/resources/pybv11-pinout.jpg)).
 The figure describes the setup for the referenced Pyboard setup.
 The yellow wire is the one that needs to be connected to the signal pin on the receiver.
 The black wire (as described above) establishes a common ground between receiver and Pyboard.
 Since the Pyboard is powered via USB here, we do not need to connect the vcc (red plus wire).
-This is obvioously only meaningful, while in a development phase on the computer.
+This is obviously only meaningful, while in a development phase on the computer.
 In normal operation, the Pyboard (or any othe board running MicroPython), when acting as a sensor or sensor hub, would need a proper voltage supply (which can come from the receiver).

 <br><br><br>
 Andreas Ennemoser – andreas.ennemoser@aon.at